gianlazz/Lazztech.Cloud/GianDevNotes.md

 Okay so I added the port to the docker-compose.yml for the webapp and also in the dockerfile for it set the port to 5000 now it launches the app.
 I learned how to set the interanal port to 5000 with this link: https://stackoverflow.com/questions/48669548/why-does-aspnet-core-start-on-port-80-from-within-docker

 And I learned how to configure the port with the docker-compose.yml with this link: https://stackoverflow.com/questions/51033062/docker-container-listening-on-http-80

+Also idk when it happened but now the .NET TEST EXPLORER is now having issues finding the tests and I've got a warning from it saying something about the settings.json "This setting cannot be applied now.
+It will be applied when you open this folder directly."

+Also I need to update the WebApp project to use bootstrap 4 which is always a hassle with these.
+Or at least it was with the old .Net Framework MVC project.
+I'll document the process.
+All of the tests are still passing though so that's good.
+I just ran them in vs4mac which works fine.
+I think this is because I added the "face_detection" folder in and that made it a vscode multi-root workspace which confused the test explorer on where to look.